 OAuth is a token-based authentication protocol that enables third-party applications to gain limited access to an HTTP service.
 It does so through a series of interactions between the app, resource owner, authorization server, and resource server.

 OAuth 2.0 is versatile, as it works seamlessly with both HTTP and HTTPS headers.
-It uses access tokens—pieces of data that represent authorization to access specific resources.
+It uses access tokens, pieces of data representing authorization to access specific resources.

 To begin with, all client applications should first complete a registration process on their target authorization server.
-Only then, they can request access tokens.
+Only then, they are allowed to request access tokens.
 After successful registration, the authorization server issues two critical credentials:

-- A client identifier (client ID), which is a public key that uniquely identifies your application on the authorization server.
+- A client identifier (client ID): It’s a public key that uniquely identifies your application on the authorization server.

-- A client secret: It is a confidential key, which is stored and used to authenticate your application.
+- A client secret: It’s a confidential key, which is stored and used to authenticate your application.

 These credentials are mandatory for requesting authorization codes.
 OAuth is considered a highly secure API authentication protocol.